Asymptotics of relative heat traces and determinants on open surfaces of finite area: Relative determinants on surfaces with asymptotically cusp ends

 Our problem is to find a maximizer of the relative determinant among metrics inside the following conformal class:

-If we start with a metric $\tau$ on $M$ of negative constant curvature $K_{\tau}=-1$, and we take the conformal class ${\conf}_{1,19}(\tau)$, $\tau$ itself is the maximizer and $\tau\in {\conf}_{1,19}(\tau)$.
+If the initial metric $g$ on $M$ is a metric of negative constant curvature $g=\tau$ with $R_{\tau}=-1$, and we take the conformal class ${\conf}_{1,11}(\tau)$, $\tau$ itself is the maximizer of the relative determinant and $\tau\in{\conf}_{1,11}(\tau)$.
 The maximizer trivially exists inside the conformal class.
-However, if we start with a general metric $g$ on $M$ that is hyperbolic only in the cusps, the differential equation for the curvature on the cusps is:
+However, if the starting metric $g$ on $M$ is a metric that is hyperbolic only in the cusps, the differential equation for the curvature on the cusps is:

-This implies that in the cusps the function $\varphi$ should decay as $y^{-1}$.
+This implies that in the cusps the function $\varphi$ should decay at infinity as $y^{-1}$.
 In this case the function $\varphi$ is outside the conformal class under consideration.
-Therefore in order to have a maximizer of the relative determinant inside the conformal class we need to be able to define the determinant for Laplacians whose metrics have conformal factors $e^{2\varphi}$ with $\varphi$ having a decay of $y^{-1}$ at infinity.
+Therefore in order to have a maximizer of the relative determinant inside the conformal class we need to be able to define the relative determinant for Laplacians whose metrics have conformal factors $e^{2\varphi}$ with $\varphi$ having a decay as $y^{-1}$ at infinity.